 Dinners can include the impressive Tikin Xic which is a whole fish marinated in spices and tangy oranges wrapped in a banana leaf and steamed.
 The aroma as you unwrap this delicious dish is the essence of Mexico dining.

 I recall the first time I heard that someone ate a mole in Mexico.
 I thought it was like the grizzly cuisine from Peru where one eats Guinea Pigs!
 Eeek.
 Luckily, no small furry animals are injured in the making of a classic Mexican Mole Poblano!
-It is, in fact, a rich brown sauce that’s generally served over enchiladas or meat and can comprise a fruit, chili pepper, nuts, cinnamon, cumin and, (oooh la la) chocolate combination that electrifies any dish.
+It is, in fact, a rich brown sauce that’s generally served over enchiladas or meat and can comprise a fruit, chilli pepper, nuts, cinnamon, cumin and, (oooh la la) chocolate combination that electrifies any dish.

 It looks like a delicious rich gravy but is a much spicier and flavourful treat for your taste buds and is definitely one of the best things to do in Riviera Maya.

 UNESCO established a biosphere reserve within the Riviera Maya.
-This is essentially an area that covers over 2000 square miles and is focused on scientific based programmes that create a better relationship between man and his environment.
+This is essentially an area that covers over 2000 square miles and is focused on scientific-based programmes that create a better relationship between man and his environment.
 As a consequence of this, the Sian Ka’an is an extraordinary area to visit, holiday in or play in.

-This Reserve covers a land mass that includes numerous municipalities along the Riviera Maya as well as the offshore reef areas that are a key feature of life along these beautiful shores.
+This Reserve covers a landmass that includes numerous municipalities along the Riviera Maya as well as the offshore reef areas that are a key feature of life along these beautiful shores.
 Farmers, fishermen, local residents, hotels and businesses have joined forces under a government directive to preserve the species of birds, butterflies, fish and mammals that proliferate in this region.
 It’s taking care of ‘now’ so that the future of Mexico as a desirable place to visit, live or earn a living remains positive.

 Visit the Natural Museum of Orchid – a must-see for horticultural enthusiasts.
 This park is a terrific destination when you’ve young kids who want to be active and lively in a safe but natural environment.
 Certainly worth a visit.